 Chris' practice focuses primarily on complex civil litigation, including federal multidistrict litigation (MDL) and consolidated state court actions, with an emphasis on product liability issues involving pharmaceutical and medical device manufacturers.

-Chris has experience in all aspects of litigation, including motion practice, depositions, written discovery, corporate and expert witness development, and trial preparation.
-In this capacity he has experience in:
+Chris has experience in all aspects of litigation, including motion practice, depositions, written discovery, corporate and expert witness development, trial preparation and trial.
+In this capacity he has experience:

 - Resolving claims prior to litigation

 - Developing initial case assessments and strategies

 - Crafting pre-discovery and pretrial dispositive motions

 - Preparing and producing corporate witnesses and expert witnesses for deposition and trial

 - Deposing plaintiffs, experts, and other key fact witnesses

 - Strategic management and development of pretrial and trial activities, including motions in limine, deposition designations, exhibit lists, witness lists, opening statements, witness examinations and closing arguments